joao-arthur/funis-node/docs/arrays/first.md

 function first<T>(arr: readonly T[]): T | undefined;
 ```

 Returns the first item of the array.
-If the array is empty, returns undefined.
+If the array is empty, returns *undefined*.

 ## Example